OrienteerBAP/Transponder/README.md

    export JAVA_HOME=/path/to/java11
    mvn test -pl transponder-neo4j
    ```

+### JanusGraph Distributed Graph Database

+The JanusGraph module provides enterprise-grade distributed graph database capabilities that scale beyond Neo4j limitations:

+- **Massive Scalability**: Handle graphs with billions of vertices and edges across multiple machines
+- **Multiple Storage Backends**: Choose from Cassandra, HBase, or BerkeleyDB for storage
+- **Native TinkerPop Integration**: Full Apache TinkerPop 3.7.3 and Gremlin query support
+- **ACID Transactions**: Complete transactional support for data consistency
+- **High Availability**: Built-in replication and fault tolerance

+Use JanusGraph when you need distributed graph processing or when your graph data exceeds single-machine capabilities.

 For development environments with multiple Java versions, consider using tools like `jenv` or `SDKMAN!` to manage Java versions per project.